sotoblanco/BTC_Price_Prediction/README.md

 For this model we only use one dependent feature which is ``phigh_day_touch`` the rest of the dependent features are removed from the data.

-The independent features represent the distance between features of the previous day and night and the initial price at 9:00 am EST
+The independent features represent the distance between features of the previous day and night and the initial price at 9:00 am UTC-4

+The goal of this project is to predict the probability of BTC reaching the highest price of the previous day session.

 ## Structure of the repository